Fried Potato, Ham and Spinach Breakfast Pie

 The crust on a galette can be rough around the edges and still look pretty and rustic.

-Although I used homemade pie dough in this recipe, the store bought pie dough would also work just fine.
+Although I used homemade pie dough in this recipe, the store-bought premade pie dough would also work just fine.

 Breakfast pies, or galettes are great for using up leftover meat.